-In the author’s view, banks should be taking extra care to insure they are not deceived into making loans to applicants who are intent on defrauding lending institutions to enrich themselves.
+In the author’s view, banks should be taking extra care to insure they are not deceived into making loans to applicants who are intent on defrauding lending institutions to enrich themselves (bank fraud).

 Whose interests does a bank represent?
 Funds loaned by a bank are the deposits of its customers.
 Every bank has a fiduciary obligation to protect its depositors’ interests.
 History shows that in certain cases lending officers and bankers do not possess the requisite understanding of financial information and the “professional skepticism” required by their fiduciary responsibility.

 In today’s world, given the existence of easily manipulated accounting software, banks and their records which are better protected from manipulation are a resource of last resort for the protection of the public and the bank’s deposit customers.

 A closer relationship between lenders and auditors with experience in fraud investigation and protection could go a long way toward reducing the incidence of banking fraud.

 While in some cases bankers alert state and federal law enforcement agencies regarding suspicions of fraud, many lending fraud investigations are the result of federal criminal income tax investigations and consumer complaints.
 Regulated lenders are better suited for gate keeping than any of these other groups.
 They have information at their fingertips every single day that is easily investigated for authenticity.
 That they do not always fully investigate the information in their hands seems to be a reflection of naiveté and the inherent conflict between their fiduciary duty to protect customer deposits and their requirement to lend.